Package 'archeofrag'

 observed.layer.attr

 character.
 Required if the from.observed.graph option is used.
-Name of the layer attribute in the observed graph.
+Name of the spatial unit attribute in the observed graph.

 Details